13 Event studies

 13.3.1.1 Zhang (2007)

 1. What are the relative merits of raw and abnormal returns in evaluating the effect of SOX on market values of US firms?
 What do you observe in the raw returns for Canada, Europe, and Asia for the four events that are the focus of Panel B of Table 2 of Zhang (2007)?
-Does this raise concerns about Zhang (2007)’s results?
+Does this raise concerns about the results of Zhang (2007)?

 2. Describe the process for constructing the test statistics reported in Panel D of Table 2.
 How compelling are these results?
 Do you agree with the assessment by Leuz (2007, p.
 150) that Zhang (2007) is “very careful in assessing the significance of the event returns”?